doctor-smith/evoleq/ReadMe.md

 }

 ```
-It is obvious that the Evolving type is monadic.
+It is obvious that implementations of the Evolving type are monadic when they are functorial.
+The implementations provided in this library are all functorial.
 ## Terminology

 ### Flows, Stubs and Gaps